Syllabus & Office Hrs

 Assignments and grading #

 Grades will be based entirely on your project work.
-There will also be a few short quizzes, which will be ungraded.
+There will also be a two short quizzes in which we ask you to troubleshoot a circuit or its code, but they will not count toward your grade.

 Projects (100%) #